 Cruising cover is necessary if you are venturing out on a commercial seagoing vessel.
-Cruising cover is included completely free of charge with all comprehensive travel plans.
 If you are staying in Australian waters the Australian travel plan is sufficient, but if you are leaving Australian waters the International policy should be selected.

 The departure date is the day that your trip begins from your normal place of residence.

-Refers to any accompanying financially dependent child or children under 25 years of age.
+Refers to any accompanying financially dependent child or children.